reasonml/reasonml.github.io/src/pages/guide/meta/project-structure.md

 If it's a binding to a JS library, don't publish the JS artifacts.
 If it's a legit library, publish the artifacts in lib/js if you think JS consumers might use it.
 This is especially the case when you gradually convert a JS lib to Reason + BuckleScript while not breaking existing JS consumers.

+Do put the keywords `"reason"` and `"bucklescript"` in your package.json `keywords` field.
+This allows us to find the bindings much more easily for future purposes.

 **Justification**: Be nice to JS consumers of your library.
 They're your future Reasoners.